 The Zambian National Ploughing Competition was held at the Chartonel Estates near Lusaka recently, and when it ended, the prizes were presented by Mr.

-The Zambian National Ploughing Competition was held at the Chartonel Estates near Lusaka recently, and when it ended, the prizes were presented by Mr. Paul Lusaka, the Rural Development Minister.
+Background: The Zambian National Ploughing Competition was held at the Chartonel Estates near Lusaka recently, and when it ended, the prizes were presented by Mr. Paul Lusaka, the Rural Development Minister.

 He took the opportunity to ask farmers to adopt a new approach towards increasing their output to help towards achieving the country's production objectives.